Harmonic Analysis and Statistics of the First Galois Cohomology Group: Fourier analysis on adelic cohomology

-coming from the embeddings $\bar K \hookrightarrow \bar K_p$.
-We gather the necessary information on this map from the Poitou-Tate nine-term exact sequence \cite[Theorem 8.6.10]{neukirch-schmidt-winberg2008}, which in the case that $S$ is the set of all places is given by
+coming from a choice of embeddings $\bar K \hookrightarrow \bar K_p$, which we fix throughout.
+We gather the necessary information on this map from the Poitou-Tate nine-term exact sequence \cite[Theorem 8.6.10]{neukirch-schmidt-wingberg2008}, which in the case that $S$ is the set of all places is given by

 where each of the homomorphisms are continuous and the nine terms have the following topologies respectively: finite, compact, compact, discrete, locally compact, compact, discrete, discrete, finite.